STERN: Simultaneous Trajectory Estimation and Relative Navigation for Autonomous Underwater Proximity Operations: Factor graphs as a flexible representation

-where our factor graph represents the joint probability distribution $p(\bm{\Theta} | \mathbf{Z})$ of our scenario at time $t_f$, and $\mathbf{Z}$ represents the set of all hitherto collected measurements.
+where our factor graph represents the joint probability distribution $p(\bm{\Theta} | \mathbf{Z})$ of our scenario at time $t_\text{f}$, and $\mathbf{Z}$ represents the set of all hitherto collected measurements.
+Note that this is the most general notation for the MAP estimator derived from a factor graph which results in fully smoothed estimates---since it optimizes the whole history of measurements and latent variables.
+However, by marginalizing away all but a fixed N amount of the latest variable nodes and measurements, i.e., a fixed window where $\mathbf{X}_\Cf = \{{\chx}_i\}_{i=t_{\text{f$-$N}}:t_\text{f}}$ and $\mathbf{X}_\Tf = \{{\tgtx}_i\}_{i=t_{\text{f$-$N}}:t_\text{f}}$ and $\bm Z_{k=t_{\text{f$-$N}}:t_\text{f}}$, we can effectively yield instead fixed-lag smoothed results; and naturally, by setting $\text{N}=1$, Equation~\eqref{eq:map_argmax} will act as a filter.
+Additionally, this can all be seamlessly done using the same back-end incremental solver that takes as input the same factor graph regardless of the method~\cite{kaess_isam2_2012, chiu_robust_2013, kaess_concurrent_2012}.
+This further supports our claims on the versatility of representing arbitrary prox-ops scenarios using factor graphs.

-Now that the foundation of the problem has been laid out, we dive deep into the mechanics of the factor graph by describing the inner workings of each of our factors.
+Now that the foundation of the problem has been laid out, we do a deeper dive into the mechanics of the factor graph by describing the inner workings of each of our factors.